Efficient Test Collection Construction via Active Learning: RESULTS AND DISCUSSION

 {\bf Varying Scarcity of Relevant Documents}.
 Prevalence of relevant documents can vary widely across different test collections, as well as across topics within a single test collection.
-For example, {\bf Figure \ref{figure:prevalence_boxplot}} shows that WT'14 has the highest average prevalence (around 40\%), while Adhoc'99 has only 5\% average prevalence of relevant documents.
-Looking at Rows 1-2 of Figure \ref{Figure:classification}, we see that across the 4 collections that varying prevalence plays an important role in explaining the differing performance of AL vs.\ passive learning.
-For TB'06 and Adhoc'99, where we have low prevalence rate (less than 20\%), SAL and CAL outperform SPL by a large margin.
-However, with the higher prevalence rates in WT'13 and WT'14, SPL performs much better, though is still outperformed by CAL.
-Even with a very low prevalence rate, AL with oversampling can be very effective.
-Another notable observation is that as we move from higher prevalence collections (e.g., WT'14) to lower prevalence collections (e.g., Adhoc'99), CAL's AUC consistently increases; the same does not always hold for SAL.
+For example, WT'14 has the highest average prevalence (around 40\%), while Adhoc'99 has only 5\% average prevalence of relevant documents.
+Looking at Figure \ref{Figure:classification}, we see that varying prevalence plays an important role in explaining the differing performance of AL vs.\ passive learning.
+For TB'06 and Adhoc'99, where we have a low prevalence rate (less than 20\%), SAL and CAL outperform SPL by a large margin.
+However, with the higher prevalence rates in WT'13 and WT'14, SPL performs much better, though is still outperformed by SAL.
+Another notable observation is that as we move from higher prevalence collections (e.g., WT'14) to lower prevalence collections (e.g., Adhoc'99), AUC of CAL with IS consistently increases; the same does not always hold for SAL.

-To further investigate effects of prevalence, we binned topics for each collection according to their prevalence rate.
-This yielded five clusters for WT'14, WT'13, and TB'06, and three clusters for Adhoc'99 (due to its narrower range of prevalence across topics). {\bf Figure \ref{Figure:varyingprevalence}} plots F1 labeling accuracy as a function of prevalence bin, assuming CAL, IS, and oversampling.
-Surprisingly, we see the highest AUC achieved when we have the lowest prevalence for all collections except WT'13.
-It appears that as there are more relevant documents to be found, it becomes increasingly difficult to model the relevant class's nuances without further training data.